dani-santos-code/image_uploader_api/README.md

 [Bcryptjs](https://www.npmjs.com/package/bcryptjs) is used to hash plain text to be stored in the DB

-A `pre` middleware is used in Mongo in order to hash passwords before saving it to the database
+A `pre` middleware is used in Mongo in order to hash passwords before saving them to the database

+## Authentication / Session

+For protected routes, JWTs are integrated with the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package

+The User model is designed to allow for the storage of several tokens, so the user can keep the session live across differentdevices (e.g. phone, tablet, desktop, etc)